DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-23-degree-requirement-filter.md

 ## First iteration

-In the first iteration we added 4 checkboxes within a new ”Degree required” filter which corresponded to the 4 different options that providers could select for each course:
+In the first iteration we added 4 checkboxes within a new ‘Degree required’ filter which corresponded to the 4 different options that providers could select for each course:

-* 2:1 degree or higher
+- 2:1 degree or higher
-* 2:2 degree or higher
+- 2:2 degree or higher
-* Third degree or higher
+- Third degree or higher
-* An undergraduate degree
+- An undergraduate degree

 ![Screenshot showing 4 checkboxes](first-iteration.png "First iteration of degree requirement filter")